teoweiyi/heart-failure-pred/README.md

 ```

 ## Bonus: Dockerize A Flask Application
-I also learnt how to dockerize my flask application, though it appears that a docker container is not necessary for deployment on heroku according to the tutorial I followerd.
+I also learnt how to dockerize my flask application, though it appears that a docker container is not necessary for deployment on heroku according to the tutorial I followed.

 More details on docker containers can be found [here](https://www.freecodecamp.org/news/how-to-dockerize-a-flask-app/).
 It is relatively simple to dockerize a flask application, using the code below and saving it in a file named "Dockerfile":
 ```